dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-1.md

 This starter code has a single function, `helloTransaction`, which retrieves and updates a user's greeting count.
 This function is annotated with three _decorators_: the method decorators [`@GetApi`](../api-reference/decorators#getapi) and  [`@Transaction`](../api-reference/decorators#transaction), and the parameter decorator [`@ArgSource(ArgSources.URL)`](../api-reference/decorators#argsource).
-Decorators tell Operon to give a function or parameter special properties:
+Decorators tell DBOS to give a function or parameter special properties:

-- `@Transaction()` tells Operon to run this function as a [database transaction](https://en.wikipedia.org/wiki/Database_transaction).
+- `@Transaction()` tells DBOS to run this function as a [database transaction](https://en.wikipedia.org/wiki/Database_transaction).
-Operon supplies transactions with a [`TransactionContext`](../api-reference/contexts#transactioncontextt), which exposes a database client.
+DBOS supplies transactions with a [`TransactionContext`](../api-reference/contexts#transactioncontextt), which exposes a database client.
-To learn more about database operations and transactions in Operon, see [our guide](../tutorials/transaction-tutorial).
+To learn more about database operations and transactions in DBOS, see [our guide](../tutorials/transaction-tutorial).
-- `@GetApi('/greeting/:user')` tells Operon to serve this function from HTTP GET requests to the `/greeting` endpoint.
+- `@GetApi('/greeting/:user')` tells DBOS to serve this function from HTTP GET requests to the `/greeting` endpoint.
-- `@ArgSource(ArgSources.URL)` tells Operon to parse this function's `user` parameter from the `:user` path parameter in the URL.
+- `@ArgSource(ArgSources.URL)` tells DBOS to parse this function's `user` parameter from the `:user` path parameter in the URL.

-To learn more about HTTP endpoints and handlers in Operon, see [our guide](../tutorials/http-serving-tutorial).
+To learn more about HTTP endpoints and handlers, see [our guide](../tutorials/http-serving-tutorial).

 :::info